Michigan's 11th congressional district

 Michigan's 11th congressional district is a United States congressional district north of Detroit, comprising most of urbanized central Oakland County.
 Until 1993, the district covered the state's Upper Peninsula and the northernmost portion of the Lower Peninsula (a.k.a.
 Northern Michigan).
 In redistricting that year, it was shifted to the outer Detroit area.
 Its former geographical area is now the state's first district.
 Its current configuration dates from 2023.
+It is the wealthiest congressional district in Michigan and the 104th wealthiest in the United States, with 16.5 percent of households earning over $200,000, per a 2024 study.

 The 11th district was represented by Thad McCotter from 2003 until his resignation on July 6, 2012.
 He was replaced by Democrat David Curson, who won a special election on November 6, 2012.
 Curson was sworn in on November 13.
 He was replaced by Kerry Bentivolio in January 2013, who had been elected in the regular fall election in 2012.
 David Trott was elected in 2014 after defeating Bentivolio in the Republican primary, and took office in January 2015.
 He did not seek reelection in 2018.
 Democrat Haley Stevens was elected on November 6, 2018, and is the current representative for the eleventh district.